marco-zambardi/quick-start/README.md

 The present document is a **very Quick Start Guide** meant to help you during your first access to Contactplan.

+Pre-requisite to use this guide is that you already have received credentials to access Contactplan.

 To exploit all Contactplan features, please refer to Contactplan "How to guide" and other documentation available.